khughitt/snakes/README.md

 # Development status

-**April 2019**:

 Snakes is currently undergoing active development and is likely to change significantly in the coming weeks.
-A more complete version of the targeted functionality is planned for Spring/Summer 2019.
+A more complete version of the targeted functionality is planned for Fall/Winter 2019.
 In the meantime, if you are interested in contributing to the effort, feel free to reach out!

 # Overview